sukykaur/AzureGDPR/PaaSWebAppOverview.md

 ## Threat Model

-The data flow diagram (DFD) for this reference architecture is available for [download](https://aka.ms/gdprPaaSdfd) or can be found below.
+The data flow diagram for this reference architecture is available for [download](https://aka.ms/gdprPaaSdfd) or can be found below.
 This model can help customers understand the points of potential risk in the system infrastructure when making modifications.

 ![alt text](https://github.com/sukykaur/AzureGDPR/blob/master/Azure%20Security%20and%20Compliance%20Blueprint%20%E2%80%93%20GDPR%20PaaS%20WebApp%20Threat%20Model.png?raw=true)

 ## Compliance Documentation
 The [Azure Security and Compliance Blueprint – GDPR Customer Responsibility Matrix](https://aka.ms/gdprCRM) lists controller and processor responsibilities for all GDPR articles.
 Please note that for Azure services, a customer is usually the controller and Microsoft acts as the processor.

-The [Azure Security and Compliance Blueprint - GDPR PaaS Web App Implementation Matrix](https://aka.ms/gdprPaaSWeb) provides information on which GDPR articles are addressed by the PaaS Web App architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.
+The [Azure Security and Compliance Blueprint - GDPR PaaS Web App Implementation Matrix](https://aka.ms/gdprPaaSWeb) provides information on which GDPR articles are addressed by the PaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.

 ## Guidance and Recommendations
 ### VPN and ExpressRoute
-A secure VPN tunnel or [ExpressRoute](https://docs.microsoft.com/azure/expressroute/expressroute-introduction) needs to be configured to securely establish a connection to the resources deployed as a part of this PaaS Web App reference architecture.
+A secure VPN tunnel or [ExpressRoute](https://docs.microsoft.com/azure/expressroute/expressroute-introduction) needs to be configured to securely establish a connection to the resources deployed as a part of this PaaS web application reference architecture.
 By appropriately setting up a VPN or ExpressRoute, customers can add a layer of protection for data in transit.

 By implementing a secure VPN tunnel with Azure, a virtual private connection between an on-premises network and an Azure Virtual Network can be created.
 This connection takes place over the Internet and allows customers to securely “tunnel” information inside an encrypted link between the customer's network and Azure.
 Site-to-Site VPN is a secure, mature technology that has been deployed by enterprises of all sizes for decades.
 The [IPsec tunnel mode](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc786385(v=ws.10)) is used in this option as an encryption mechanism.